 - Let the person sleep.

-Call the doctor if your loved one shows signs of pain or anxiety.
+Call a member of the hospice team if your loved one shows signs of pain or anxiety.

 End of life - final days; Hospice - final days